learn-co-curriculum/aws-javascript-variables-lab/README.md

 ## Running the Tests

-To run the tests, type `learn test` in the terminal.
+We learned how to run tests in **Completing Your First Software Engineering Assignment**, but it may take a few times before the process becomes comfortable.
+So, let's run through it again together.

+1. The first step is to install the required testing dependencies using `npm install`.
+  - As always, make sure you are in the root directory of the cloned lab when running this command.
+2. The second step is to run the test using `npm test`.

 You should now see the current status of the tests in the terminal.
 For the moment, all of the tests fail.
 Let's figure out how to get one of them passing!
 (The rest will be up to you.)

 To get our first test to pass, we can open up our `index.js` file, and write the
 following: